lucky01/PIN2DMD/README.md

 #2.
 The Controller

-#2.1 The STM32F4 Discovery / Nucleo board with PIN2DMD Shield
+#2.1 The STM32 Nucleo board with PIN2DMD Shield or EVO boards

 The panels use a 16 pin Hub75 interface to be connected to the next panel or to a controller.
-We use standard STM32 development boards like the STM32F407 discovery or Nucleo144-F429ZI which are available from multiple sources for about $20.
+We use standard STM32 development boards like the Nucleo144-F429ZI or NUCLEO-F439ZI which are available from multiple sources for about $20 or custom EVO boards.
-It is based on a ARM Cortex processor architecture which is needed for the rapid bit-shifting of data to control the panels.
-We write the program in C.
+The proceesor is based on a ARM Cortex processor architecture which is needed for the rapid bit-shifting of data to control the panels.
+We write the program in C/C++.
-The software is uploaded to the controller through mini USB port.
+The software is uploaded to the controller through USB port.
-To connect the displays to the controller you need a connector shield pcb, which basically just connects the pins to the 16-pin ribbon cable that drives the displays.
+To connect the displays to the controller there is a HUB75 connector, which basically just connects the pins to the 16-pin ribbon cable that drives the displays.
 The board also has a 14pin connector which is used as input to get the data from a real machine.
 PCB layout examples can be found in the hardware directory.
-The advantage of the modular system is that new hardware functions can easily be implemented by changing the shield while keeping the controller.
-Members of the community have organized a group buy for printed circuit boards and also offer different kits.

 #3.
 The Power Supply
 The RGB LED displays require 5vdc for power and if you want to run them